 A few days later I took her back to the vets as I wasn’t so sure it was fair to keep her going, she wasn’t improving & seemed unhappy.
 She had lost weight & she was now walking rather than hopping.
 Her constant wetting herself, the vet said was more to do with her sitting in her urine & why she is doing that we do not know.
 It is possible with her being blind she just doesn’t want to get up & go somewhere.
 Since she had gone blind she was urinating anywhere but the only time I saw her sat on it was if there was hay there.
 The Metacam had made no difference & her sores were starting everywhere underneath her near her urine area.
 I was struggling to maintain her & the vet said anyone would as it’s not easy to keep on top of such a huge amount of matting fur.
 He could see a deterioration in her & he asked about her heart rate.
 I said I had seen her breathing faster than normal over the weekend.
 He listened & said her heart was beating that fast it was almost tripping over itself.
 All in all her quality of life had deteriorated & everyday will be worse than the day before.
 There was no going up from this.
 The medication was not working either.
 I felt it was not right to keep her going & put her through any suffering.
 So I decided to let my big girl go.

 What I learned from my experience with Kitty is to routinely give Panacur to any older rabbits & any that have a weakened immune system.
 By doing this I hope to keep the E. Cuniculi parasite at bay.
-So out of my current bunnies that is Patch due to her age & Rumble due to his age & his constant battle with his allergy.
+So out of my current bunnies that is all the oldies.

 In the future I will also pay more attention to any behavioural changes & if any have soft faeces on a regular basis then I will go straight for a blood test always including the E. Cuniculi test.